sparktsang/sparktsang.github.io/_posts/psychedelic.md

 And at that point, I stopped listening.
 The desire to ask more questions had evaporated.
 I was just staring at him, my mind a blank, trying to calculate how to politely end this conversation and escape.

 But before I could, I remembered one last, practical detail I was curious about.
-"As a traveler," I asked, "how do you even get these... substances?"
+"As a traveler," I asked, "how do you even get these... psychedelics?"

 He not only answered—telling me he had a contact right here in Krabi—but he also shared his personal dosage.
 "I'm on five grams now, every two weeks."
 I immediately understood why he had volunteered this information.
 "I can introduce you," he offered.
 "You should start with one gram and work your way up."